VenkatM77797/LLM-Data-Analyst-Assistant/README.md

 📊 Example Use Case

-Business Manager asks:
+👨‍💼 Business Manager asks:

 Which customer generated the highest revenue this quarter?

-The assistant:
+The Assistant:

 Converts question into SQL